Composition operators on Sobolev spaces and Ball's classes: Measure and capacity distortion estimates

-The $p$-capacity have properties of an outer measure \cite{HKM,M}.
-In this section we prove that topological mappings (homeomorphism) of Ball's classes which possess the Luzin $N$-property are absolutely continuous with respect to capacity, which considered as an outer measure associated with the Sobolev spaces, that refines results of \cite{HK04,Sv88}.
+In this section we prove that topological mappings (homeomorphism) of Ball's classes which possess the Luzin $N$-property are absolutely continuous with respect to the corresponding $p$-capacities, which considered as outer measures associated with Sobolev spaces.
+It refines corresponding results of \cite{HK04,Sv88}.
+Recall that Borel sets are measurable for the $p$-capacity \cite{M}.